 More and more digital products arise around to connect people that need each other and help professionals to do their job faster and more efficiently.
-Our new case study is right about one of them: today we will tell you about web design and development as one of the stages of our collaboration with Credentially, a SAAS product for effective and automated hiring healthcare professionals.
-This website was not only designed by our team but also developed and implemented with Webflow, so below we will tell you about all the creative stages and uncover some insights on how Webflow works.
+Our new case study is right about one of them: today we will tell you about web design and development as one of the stages of our collaboration with Credentially, a SAAS product for effective and automated hiring of healthcare professionals.
+This website was not only designed by our team but also developed and implemented with Webflow, so below we will tell you about all the creative stages and uncover some insights into how Webflow works.

 The main creative team from the Tubik side on the project included Ernest Asanov, Vladyslav Taran, Sergiy Kucherenko, Vlad Radionov, Alexey Dubrov, Yaroslava Yatsuba, Anastasiia Ostapenko, and Polina Taran; the supporting team included Denys Koloskov, Valeriia Gonchar, Kirill Erokhin, and Max Dreshpak.

 Credentially is a SAAS product designed to support and enhance the HR management in healthcare by automating hiring, onboarding, and tracking the compliance of the employees.
 It reduces the huge amount of paperwork usually involved in all the mentioned processes and paves the simple and efficient way of hiring success with technologies of the new digital world.